Azure/autorest.python/docs/dpg-archboard.md

 Now, it's even easier for users to input their bodies, because they can directly copy the template, fill in the information, and pass that to the service.
 This also removes a lot of the imports and lines they'd have to dedicate to importing and initializing these models before passing them to the server.

-We've also additionally added overloads for post methods where the input is a JSON type.
-These overloads will be helpful to people who don't want to read large models into memory just to pass them as a JSON input.
-Instead, they are now able to stream serialized JSON straight to the service.
+We've also additionally added overloads for post methods where the input is a JSON type. **These overloads will be helpful to people who don't want to read large models into memory just to pass them as a JSON input.
+Instead, they are now able to stream serialized JSON straight to the service**.
 None of our SDKs do this yet, and it's not in the Python guidelines, but this is an issue that Johan has been wanting to solve for a long time, and now we have a well-typed solution for users.

 I also want to be clear that these overloads DO NOT mean C# overloads, these don't add time or space complexity.
 These are for intellisense purposes only.